For Our Clients Since 1935

 All kinds.
 Some common types of negligence cases we handle are described below:Swimming, Drowning and Diving Accidents

 Common boating accident include: water skiing accidents, boat propeller accidents, boats capsizing because of the excessive wake of another boat, boat crashes caused by operator error, and boat crashes caused by boating while intoxicated.
 Boaters are legally required to operate their watercrafts in a safe manner.
 If they fail to do so, and they cause injury to you or your loved ones, you may be entitled to sue for damages, including pain and suffering, lost wages, and medical expenses.
 If your loved one was killed in a boating accident, you may sue for wrongful death.
-Michaels & Smolak has ample experience with these types of cases, so contact usabout your case.What should I do if I am involved in a boating accident?
+Michaels & Smolak has ample experience with these types of cases, so our Syracuse NY boating accident lawyers about your case.What Should I do if I am Involved in a Boating Accident?

 In the state of New York, you must file a report if the boat crash involved injuries that needed more than first aid, or if there was damage to any property above a certain amount.
 You must also remain on the scene and report the accident in a timely manner.
 Failure to do so could constitute a crime.
 To protect your own interests, you should also report the accident as soon as possible to your own insurance company, including your homeowner's insurance carrier.
 A skilled boating accident lawyer can navigate the insurance and regulatory issues and guide you through the legal process of properly reporting the accident and seeking compensation for it.Dog Bite Cases

+Our Syracuse NY dog attack attorneys have lots of experience representing victims of dog bits and attacks.
 In most cases, the law in New York requires that you prove the dog that attacked you had "vicious propensities" which the owner knew about or should have known about.
 Once you prove this, the law says that the owner of the dog is "strictly liable" for your injuries.
 This means you don't have to prove that the owner was "negligent"; all you have to prove is that he knew or should have known of the dog's vicious propensities and that the dog bit you.
 It is not strictly true that "every dog gets a first free bite", although some lawyers not fully versed in this area of the law may believe this to be fully accurate.
 This is an oversimplification of the rule in New York.
 Yes, if the dog that bit you had previously bitten someone else, your case is much stronger.
 This makes it easy to prove that the owner knew of the dog's "vicious propensities".
-But it is also possible to prove that the owner knew of the dog's vicious propensities by showing that the dog growled at, barked at, or chased down people on a regular basis, or that the owner kept the dog locked up, caged, leashed or tied up so that it would not do so.ATV ACCIDENTS
+But it is also possible to prove that the owner knew of the dog's vicious propensities by showing that the dog growled at, barked at, or chased down people on a regular basis, or that the owner kept the dog locked up, caged, leashed or tied up so that it would not do so.ATV Accidents

 All Terrain Vehicles (ATVs) are four-wheeled (or, if a very old model, three-wheeled) motorized vehicles designed for off-road riding.
 ATV's are mostly used for recreation, and often used by young, inexperienced drivers, and therefore have a high accident rate.
 Some ATV accidents are caused by manufacturing or design defects in the ATV itself, or by a failure of the manufacturer or distributors of the ATV to properly warn or instruct the user of the proper way of using them.
 More often, though, the main culprit in ATV accidents is a negligent driver, or an owner who negligently entrusted the ATV to an inexperienced driver.
 Unfortunately, in contrast to other motor vehicles, the law in New York does not require the owner of an ATV to purchase liability insurance for the vehicle, and most auto insurance policies do not cover ATV accidents.
 But a good personal injury attorney knows where to look for insurance coverage for an ATV injury; it is usually in the owner's and/or driver's homeowner's insurance policy.Hunting and Firearm Accidents